Dynamic string-averaging CQ-methods for the split feasibility problem with percentage violation constraints arising in radiation therapy treatment planning: Conclusions

 \section{Conclusions}

 We introduced a new split feasibility problem called ``the multiple-operator split common fixed point problem'' (MOSCFPP).
 This problem generalizes some well-known split feasibility problems such as the split convex feasibility problem, the split common fixed point problem and more.
-Following the recent work of Penfold et al. \cite{pzcbcs17}, and motivated from the field of radiation therapy treatment planning, the MOSCFPP involves additional so-called Percentage Violation Constraints (PVCs) that give rise to non-convex constraints sets.
-A new string-averaging CQ method for solving the problem is introduced, which provides the user great flexibility in the weighting and order in which the projections onto the individual sets are executed. \printunsrtglossary[title=List of abbreviations]
+Following the recent work of \citet{pzcbcs17}, and motivated from the field of radiation therapy treatment planning, the MOSCFPP involves additional so-called Percentage Violation Constraints (PVCs) that give rise to non-convex constraints sets.
+A new string-averaging CQ method for solving the problem is introduced, which provides the user great flexibility in the weighting and order in which the projections onto the individual sets are executed.